 International internships allow students to pursue professional experience on a global level while receiving academic credit and using financial aid and scholarships to support time abroad.
-Internships are available:

 - In all types of professional organizations including research labs, industry, small businesses, NGOs, government agencies, non-profits and education.

-- In all languages including English.
+- In many world languages including English.

 - At all times of year.